-Check out our step-by-step video showing how to connect Google Cloud SQL database to Chartio:
+Check out our step-by-step video showing how to connect your Google Cloud SQL database to Chartio:

 1. Allow Chartio’s IP address